RalphAKing/3D-Game-Engin-in-Cpp-Test/README.md

 ## Know Bugs
 - Menu gittering when entering it while moving.
-- Can take physics props between levels
+- physics props phase though platfroms when platforms are above eachother.
 - Physics props dont have collisions
 ## Features